 fprintf function printing to

-In the internet you can find many freely available tracing and logging libraries.
+Many freely available tracing and logging libraries exist.
 It would be necessary to test and check which one meets FreeType's requirements.
+A few requirements have already been discussed in the mailing list.
+Note that this discussion is by no means exhaustive.

 Difficulty: medium.
 Requirements: C, C++, Unix and Windows build tools.
-Potential mentors: Werner Lemberg, Alexei Podtelezhnikov, Toshiya Suzuki (FreeType).
+Potential mentors: Werner Lemberg, Alexei Podtelezhnikov, Toshiya Suzuki (FreeType), Armin Hasitzka.

 Do you have more ideas?
 Please write to our mailing list so that we can discuss your suggestions, eventually adding them to the list!